sunsakis/Yescrow/README.md

 0 escrow fees.
 Self-released.
 Goodbye legacy escrow services.

-In case of a quarrel, Yes Crow acts as an arbitre.
+In case of a quarrel, <a href="https://yescrow.io">Yes Crow</a> acts as an arbitre.

 **Less scams = More fun**

-<a href="https://yescrow.io/#FAQ">More info</a>

 ## Interface

-Use our website <a href="https://yescrow.io">yescrow.io</a> to communicate with the <a href="https://etherscan.io/address/0x450082ADE010fE62EB12c08350f0bA3CE55f46eF">smart contract.</a>
+Use our website <a href="https://yescrow.io">yescrow.io</a> to communicate with the <a href="https://etherscan.io/address/0x20EB13F9457b37a4daae2d1Fd218293FDC94c72B">smart contract.</a>

 Or boot the interface locally: